-Purpose: To verify that the device under test properly accepts FLPs that have more than 16 data positions by ignoring all but the first 16 data bits.
+Purpose: To verify that the DUT properly accepts FLPs with more than 16 data positions by ignoring all but the first 16 data bits.

-[1] IEEE Std 802.3, 1998 Edition: Sections 28.2.2, 28.2.2.1, 28.3.3 (Rx_bit_cnt), Figure 28-15 Receive state diagram
+[1] IEEE Std 802.3, 2000 Edition: subclauses 28.2.2, 28.2.2.1, 28.3.3, Figure 28-15 Receive state diagram

 - Line Monitor: A system capable of detecting, time-stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.
+The channel signaling should pass through the Line Monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.